Thamshavn Line sabotage: Thamshavn

 The second target for sabotage was the port at Thamshavn and was performed by Deinboll, Bjørn Pedersen and Olav Sættem.
 At first they lived at Deinboll's parents' home at Thamshavn, but later they moved to a cabin in the forest, receiving supplies from local resistance members.
 They figured, due to heavy security, that it would be impossible to blow up the factory itself, so instead they chose to blow up the ship D/S Nordfahrt, that would be full of pyrites.
 The night before 25 February 1943 the three went out in a row boat to fasten explosives to the ship, timed to go off at 16:00 the next day.
 But the next day another ship arrived at the port and Nordfahrt was moved out into the fjord.
 Because of this the timing mechanism became inaccurate and just when the explosives attached to the ship blew, a tugboat came by and managed to haul the wreck to land.
-The three each travelled to Trondheim, with plans to go to Sweden via Steinkjer and Ogndal, but their contact in Steinkjer had been arrested and instead they had to travel via Selbu.
+The three each travelled to Trondheim, with plans to go to Sweden via Steinkjer Municipality and Ogndal Municipality, but their contact in Steinkjer had been arrested and instead they had to travel via Selbu Municipality.

 Locomotives

 Neither of the two first sabotages had resulted in especially large problems that could not be fixed, and the resistance decided that the third target was to be the rack lift in the mine.
 Secondarily, if it failed, the saboteurs were to take out all of the locomotives able to pull railway cars, thus prohibiting the transport of pyrites.
 This required seven men, again led by Deinboll.
 They were dropped by parachute at Svorkdalskjølen and hid in cabins in the forest.
 But they were soon discovered, and chose to move to Skjenalddalen.

 On 31 October 1943 the group planned to blow up one British Westinghouse locomotive and one rail car at Løkken and one ASEA at Orkanger and one rail car and two Westinghouse locomotives at Thamshavn.
 But not all the locomotives were located where the saboteurs thought they were and only four were blown up.
 This was not good enough for Deinboll, and it was decided that a new sabotage was to be performed at Klinghåmmår'n where they were to stop the train, chase the staff and blow up the train and track.
 But things went wrong, the explosives were miscalculated and Odd Nilsen was killed.
 At the same time an attempt to blow up a rail car at Løkken failed, again due to miscalculation in the explosive timing.
-After this the saboteurs left the area, but Paal Skjærpe was arrested in Hovin and tortured by Gestapo in Trondheim.
+After this the saboteurs left the area, but Paal Skjærpe was arrested in Hovin Municipality and tortured by Gestapo in Trondheim.
 But he did not talk, and was scheduled for execution on 17 May 1945, only days after peace came to Norway.